Interview with EV Tech Insider

 Although we see high-volume production as one of our key propositions, we are working with a few high-performance customers, especially for our motors with over 25 kilowatts per kilogram.

-We achieve this by focusing on the optimization of the rotor and stator unit as the primary loss components, along with the windings.
-Better cooling, better winding topologies, new insulation material, and in the end, a lot of design freedoms we have due to our manufacturing process, unlocked by 3D printing.
-By combining these, we are achieving up to 45% higher power densities compared to conventional manufacturing.
+We achieve this by focusing on optimizing the rotor and stator unit as the main loss components as well as the windings.
+Better cooling, better winding topologies, new insulation material and ultimately many design freedoms that we have through our manufacturing process enabled by 3D printing.
+By combining these factors, we achieve up to 45% higher power density compared to conventional manufacturing.

 There is no single key technology, but a combination of different technologies that lead to higher power densities and efficiencies.
-We combine years of experience in e-motor development with unique expertise in innovative manufacturing.
+We combine years of experience in the development of electric motors with unique expertise in innovative manufacturing.

 Anything else that stands out about 3D printing that’s a huge advantage?

-Of course, you don’t have any tooling costs.
-For small-volume production, we can enable super-complex windings without any kind of tooling.
-We’re talking about 12 conductors per slot, 16 conductors per slot in hairpin design, which would be extremely difficult to manufacture conventionally.
+Of course, you have no tooling costs.
+For small series production, we can enable super-complex windings without any kind of tooling.
+We’re talking 12 conductors per slot, 16 conductors per slot in hairpin designs, which would be extremely difficult to produce conventionally.

 What are some of the questions engineers typically ask your team?

-Typically, the main doubt of every engineer is whether our material will have the same properties as conventionally manufactured motors.
-Engineers also ask about the insulation properties.
-We’re exceeding expectations in both of these areas.
+As a rule, engineers mainly ask whether our material has the same properties as conventionally manufactured motors.
+Developers also ask about the insulation properties.
+We exceed expectations in both of these areas.

-I want to be very frank.
-Everybody knows that 3D printing is an expensive process.
-We use 3D printing as a targeted tool precisely when it is necessary and useful to fulfill the requirements of an application.
+Everyone knows that 3D printing is an expensive process.
+We use 3D printing as a targeted tool precisely when it is necessary and useful to meet the requirements of an application.
 The same applies to the use of high-performance materials and technology approaches: not every technology from aviation or motorsport can be integrated into a road vehicle or an industrial engine.

-We always pursue the goal of realizing the customer’s requirements in an economically viable way.
-This creates a significant benefit for the customers in series manufacturing approaches.
+We always pursue the goal of realizing the customer’s requirements in an economically sensible way.
+This creates considerable benefits for customers in series production approaches.
 Our current focus, as I mentioned, is between 1 to 100,000 units, but our upcoming manufacturing methods will bring this number even higher.

 What’s the vision for Additive Drives?

 Our mission is to simplify electrification.
-Several new manufacturers are designing from the ground up, for instance in the heavy-duty and aviation industries.
-A lot of these companies are designing their first powertrain systems, and we work side-by-side with them to develop their motors with the highest possible performance and efficiency.
+Several new manufacturers are designing from scratch, for example in the commercial vehicle and aerospace industries.
+Many of these companies are designing their first powertrain systems, and we are working side by side with them to develop their engines with the highest possible performance and efficiency.

 Around one-third of the world’s energy is currently used in electric motors, and we want to develop an entirely new generation of sustainable high-performance motors to impact the planet.